-Comic-Con is officially over, but we're still celebrating all the geeky fun.
-Both celebrities and cosplayers are a common sight at the annual event, and sometimes the two collide when a star decides to channel a famous character — be they a famous figure in geek culture or a character that they've played themselves.
-Keep scrolling to see all the celebrities who not only showed up, but dressed up, and when you're done, relive the best Comic-Con moments through the years to help you prep for a fun event!
+New York Comic-Con took place over the weekend, but we're still celebrating all the geeky fun.
+Both celebrities and cosplayers are a common sight at the event (as well as Summer's gigantic San Diego convention), and sometimes the two collide when a star decides to channel a famous character — be they a famous figure in geek culture or a character that they've played themselves.
+Mark Ruffalo and Jared Leto are the latest to trick fans with clever masks.
+Keep scrolling to see all the celebrities who not only showed up but dressed up!

 Justin Timberlake disguised himself as Ernie for Comic-Con in 2011.
 The singer went completely unnoticed and didn't reveal his disguise until it was detailed in a 2011 Esquire profile by his friend, Chris Jones, who was dressed as Bert.
 The blog I-Mockery managed to get a snap of the star at the event while in his costume.